-Artificial Intelligence (AI) promises to make a tremendous impact in Healthcare, and in the face of expanding global healthcare worker shortages, it also might be the sector most in need of disruption.
-AI will make healthcare more accessible, more affordable and of a higher quality to patients all around the world.
+AI promises to make a tremendous impact in healthcare, and will make healthcare more accessible, more affordable and of a higher quality to patients all around the world.

 Healthcare systems around the world are finding themselves increasingly stressed due to shortages in qualified workers.
 Many of these challenges, ironically, stem from these systems’ own successes as science and technology have allowed people to live longer than ever, even while dealing long-term conditions (LTCs).
 In many developed countries, there simply aren’t enough healthcare professionals to meet the needs of the ballooning populations of seniors and those with LTCs.
 This health worker shortage has been aptly branded as a “crisis” in the UK (and in that nation, the crisis has only accelerated in the wake of Brexit), but is an issue for nations all around the world.
 Fortunately, Artificial Intelligence (AI) can augment workers, automate complex processes and amplify productivity, making it an ideal solution for addressing the global healthcare worker shortage.